-In 2016, a total of 141 spring Chinook Salmon redds were identified throughout the surveyed portions of the Entiat River and six in the Mad River.
-The number of spring Chinook Salmon redds observed in 2016 was 96% of the 10-year average of 153 redds/year (Figure 3).
-Unlike past years, there was no single peak week in spawning in 2016, peak spawning occurred over a protracted three-week period from August 29-Sept 18.
-The timing of the peak spawning was similar to the 10-year average (Figure 4).
+In 2017, a total of 62 spring Chinook Salmon redds were identified throughout the surveyed portions of the Entiat River and one in the Mad River.
+The number of spring Chinook Salmon redds observed in 2017 was 40% of the 10-year average of 156 redds/year (Figure 3).
+Peak spawning in 2017 occurred on the week of September 5 which was similar to the 10-year average (Figure 4).